terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/deployable-architectures/extension/README.md

-# IBM Cloud catalog example for Power infrastructure for regulated industries
+# IBM Cloud catalog example for Power infrastructure for deployable architectures

-This example extends PowerVS infrastructure for deployable architectures in variation PowerVS Workspace incl.
-Secure Landing Zone (Full Stack solution) with an additional PowerVS Workspace.
+This example extends an existing PowerVS infrastructure for deployable architectures deployed as full-stack with an additional PowerVS workspace.
 It provisions the following infrastructure on top of deployed Full Stack solution :

 - A PowerVS workspace instance with the following network topology: